Kiryat Malakhi: Demographics

 The arrival of new immigrants from the former Soviet Union as well as from Ethiopia in a few previous decades, has increased the population of Kiryat Malakhi by 40 percent.
 Some 22,000 people now reside in the city.
 In January 2012, Israeli television publicized a case of a seller in the municipality creating a restrictive covenant barring the sale or lease of property to Ethiopian Jews.
 The case led to public outcry and demonstrations of hundreds of people, and caused the Association for Civil Rights in Israel to call on the Registrar of Real Estate to revoke the licence of real estate agents who practice such discrimination.
 At the south end of the city, a Chabad neighborhood, Nachalat Har Chabad, is home to 2800 residents.
-A expansion of that neighborhood called Karmei HaNadiv is developing, with many high-rises being built to accommodate the growing Chabad population.
+Next to it, a new neighborhood called Karmei HaNadiv is developing, with many high-rises being built to accommodate young families and professionals.
+Karmei Hanadiv is centered around Sderot Rothschild a high-end commercial promenade.

 Sports

 There is a 1,000-seat football (soccer) stadium named Teddy Arena, being held as the home-grounds for the local association club of Maccabi Kiryat Malakhi.